Corionis/ELS/README.md

 and backing it up is important.
 ELS is a library- and title-oriented tool with both graphical and command line interfaces and a variety of powerful capabilities.

-* Started in 2015 as a command line back-up tool Version 4.0 adds a full-featured desktop application [screenshots].
+* Started in 2015 as a command line back-up tool for home media systems version 4.0 adds a full-featured desktop application [screenshots].

-* Views a collection spanning multiple storage devices the same way modern media systems do - on a logical library basis such as movies or TV shows.
+* Views a collection of libraries spanning multiple storage devices the same way modern media systems do - on a logical library basis such as movies, TV shows, video segments, pictures, and audio.

-* Has several modes of operation including the Navigator desktop application, new in version 4, and several command-line modes to provide a wide variety of capabilities.
+* Has several modes of operation including the Navigator desktop application, new in version 4, and several command-line automation modes to provide a wide variety of capabilities.

 * Is not specific to any system.
-Any modern home media system using the standard directory structure is supported.
 Runs on Windows, Linux and Mac.
+Any modern media system using the standard directory structure is supported.

 The Navigator presents a workstation/collection and a back-up collection in split-pane file browsers.
 Tools for creating and maintaining collection